Postdoctoral Appointment Guidelines

 No. Postdoctoral scholars on 12-month appointments will generally be funded using research grants, but other funds including startup funds may also be used.
 When non-grant funds are used to pay postdoctoral scholars, the activities assigned must be consistent with those typically assigned grant-funded postdoctoral scholars.

 I am working on a new grant proposal.
-What OPE rates I should budget for my postdoctoral scholar?
+What OPE rates should I budget for my postdoctoral scholar?

 Grant budgeting information can be found on the Sponsored Project Services website.
 Detailed information about OPE rates can be found on the Budget and Resource Planning website.
 Postdoctoral scholars will be placed in the Faculty/Staff B rate.
 For FY 2018, the rate is 48%.